shermandy/COM-438-Communication-Theory-and-Research/Study Guides/Chapter G, Griffin.md

 30. New research suggests the agenda setting power is waning.
 Why?
 How was this discovered?
 31. THINK: What previous media theory is hinted at as for the reason why new technologies undermine agenda setting?
 32. THINK: Is Agenda Setting limited effects or no?
-33. THINK: Hypothetically, how would *you* test the basic hypothesis of Agenda Setting Theory for WU students during the current primary season? (provide a basic research design)
+33. THINK: Hypothetically, how would *you* test the basic hypothesis of Agenda Setting Theory for WU students on a current issue? (provide a basic research design)